-- Information on cultural activities is easily accessed through development of a centralised digital platform/information hub on City's website. - Ensure cultural opportunities are marketed and promoted effectively to City of Joondalup - Publicise and promote The City of Joondalup as a destination for cultural activities.
+- Information on cultural activities is easily accessed through development of a centralised digital platform/information hub on City's website. - Ensure cultural opportunities are marketed and promoted effectively to City of Joondalup residents and businesses. - Publicise and promote The City of Joondalup as a destination for cultural activities. - Ensure the City's cultural assests (public art, heritage buildings etc) are easily accessible in engaging digital formats via the City's website.